matthieus/matthieus.github.com/_posts/2013-02-15-programatically-patching-a-zip-file.md

 So there I went, I wrote that code for my specific file I had to patch, but the resulting code turned out to be very ugly and not readable.
 This was a mistake.
 So I wrote a generic recursive version that would do the same, and it turned out to be a much cleaner, shorter and readable piece of code.
 In the meantime I dropped Groovy for Java as I needed that code to be as fast and efficient as possible.
 And then I dropped Java for Scala as I wanted that code to be less boilerplaty.
 And finally I though I spent way too much time on that small piece of code to not share it.

+That's actually when I thought that [Pasting Instead of Depending](tools%20for%20making%20software/2013/02/04/pasting-instead-of-depending/).
+Using a library for that kind of think is overkill, but copying, pasting and customising some good working piece of code would make sense in that case.

+For the record the zip patching code is in the [testedGists](https://github.com/matthieus/testedGists) repo.